chenyz0601/mmd-project/README.md

-This is the repository of the project of Mining Massive Data.
+This is the repository of the project of Mining Massive Data.<br>
-Collaborators: Sohaib, Chen, Alex
+Authors: Yuanze Chen, Alex<br>
 Time: 25/10/2016